- Competitive Analysis

 With that information, you can literally see how your business is doing from a hard-data perspective.

-- Less than 30% of small businesses use Web site analytics, call tracking, or coupon codes.
-18% of small businesses admit to not tracking anything.
-There are 729,345 construction companies in the United States.
-(StatisticBrain)
+- Fewer than 30% of small businesses use Web site analytics, call tracking, or coupon codes, and 18% of small businesses admit to not tracking anything.

 Having Content Isn’t Enough—It Needs to Be Optimized for SEO

 SEO for contractors is an absolute must.
 With SEO, your website content will rank higher and reach more relevant people.
 Since a gross majority of people won’t even click past the second search page, SEO is your only hope of getting those clicks.

 - Content marketing leaders experience 8X more site traffic than non-leaders.
 (Content Marketing Institute)

 - While content marketing costs 62% less than outbound marketing, it generates more than three times as many leads.

 - 93% of online experiences begin with a search engine.
 (Search Engine Journal)